QA-Automation-Starter/qa-automation/qa-testing-example/README.md

 [HOWTO](#howto) |
 [Architecture](#architecture)

+> For generating a working project see [qa-testing-archetype](../qa-testing-archetype).

 > First, for how it works -- a brief [Tutorial](docs/TUTORIAL.md)

 > Then, for what should be done -- TBD